History of Shanghai: Qing dynasty

 During the late Qing dynasty, Shanghai's economy began to rival that of the traditionally larger market at Suzhou.
-In the 18th and early 19th centuries, exports of cotton, silk, and fertilizer reached as far as Polynesia and Persia.
+In the 18th and early 19th centuries, exports of cotton and silk reached as far as Polynesia and Persia.

 In 1832, the East India Company explored Shanghai and the Yangzi River as a potential trading center for tea, silk, and opium, but were rebuffed by local officials.
-Chinese attempts to prohibit the opium trade into China led to the First Opium War (1839-1842) with the United Kingdom; the Treaty of Nanjing, which concluded the war with a British victory, opened up five treaty ports in China to British merchants, including Shanghai.
+Chinese attempts to prohibit the opium trade into China led to the First Opium War (1839–1842) with the United Kingdom; the Treaty of Nanjing, which concluded the war with a British victory, opened up five treaty ports in China to British merchants, including Shanghai.
 Similar treaties were quickly signed with other Western nations, and French, American and German merchants joined their British counterparts in establishing a presence in Shanghai, residing in sovereign concessions where they were not subject to Chinese laws.
 The British established their concession in 1845, the Americans in 1848 in Hongkou, north of Suzhou Creek, and the French set up their concession in 1849 west of the old Chinese city and south of the British Concession.
 In 1846, Peter Richards founded Richards' Hotel, the first western hotel in China.
 It would later become the Astor House.
 In 1850, the first English-language newspaper in Shanghai, the North China Herald, was launched.

 The Taiping Rebellion was the largest of a number of widespread rebellions against the hugely unpopular Qing regime.
 In 1853, Shanghai was occupied by a triad offshoot of the rebels called the Small Swords Society.
 The fighting devastated much of the countryside but left the foreign settlements untouched.